 Animals are faced with a potentially over-whelming number of factors when foraging for food resources that differ in size, quality (energy available, rare nutrients, ease of digestion), distance, ease of access, predation risk, inducement of competition, etc. How they make quick decisions regarding which resources to visit is largely unknown.
-In our lab, we are utilizing foraging experiments to understand how vervets find food, solve multi-destination routes with several resources, and decide what resources to visit first.
+In our lab, we are utilizing foraging experiments to understand how wild vervets find food, solve multi-destination routes with several resources, and decide what resources to visit first.
 In our study system at Nabugabo, Uganda, individual vervets voluntarily leave their group to complete our experiments before returning and going through the experiment with others.
 This has allowed us to compare the same individuals for decisions made while solitary versus when social, showing different strategies in these situations based on dominance rank.
-We are collaborating with Dr. Chris Beck at the Toronto Intelligent Decision Engineering Laboratory at the University of Toronto (https://tidel.mie.utoronto.ca/beck.php) to design foraging arrays with optimization software and determine exactly how vervets make foraging decisions.
+We are collaborating with Dr. Chris Beck at the Toronto Intelligent Decision Engineering Laboratory at the University of Toronto (https://tidel.mie.utoronto.ca/beck.php) to design foraging arrays with optimization software to broadly expand this work to more species and field sites over the next few years.

 Leadership and Movement Ecology in Vervet Monkeys

 Animal movement research has blossomed in the last decade, benefiting from better methodologies and technologies.
-We are applying these new methods to better understand how vervet groups move through their home range and search for food resources.
-We are also examining who leads group progressions, how individuals garner support, and how success in leadership can change over the life history of an animal.
+We are applying these new methods to better understand how vervet groups are organized as they move through space and how they search for food resources.
+We are also examining pre-departure signals, who leads group progressions, how individuals garner support, and how success in leadership can change over the life history of an animal.

 Understanding the Social Structure of Rwenzori Angolan Colobus